How to write (science) better

-Monika Śleszyńska is a lecturer at the Foreign Language Centre of the Bialystok University of Technology.
+Monika Śleszyńska is a lecturer of the Foreign Language Centre at Bialystok University of Technology.
 Apart from regular ESP classes (mostly technical English), she runs skill-oriented courses for PhD students and university teachers: How to Give an Effective Presentation in English; Academic English at Work; Speaking and Writing Science in Plain English; and From the Word to the Text.
 Writing (Science) Better.
 She enjoys sharing her expertise with teachers in Poland (the IATEFL Poland 2017 Conference, the 4th International Conference Language and Law – Traditions, Trends and Perspectives, 2019) and abroad (e.g. Cordoba, Wolverhampton, Istanbul).
 Her professional and research interests focus on simpler English for speaking and writing in the sciences.

 Course design and implementation: Tomasz Nosal

 Animations and video production: Jarosław Kuptel